ElliottSancrant/siegeserverswapper/README.md

 # saunis server swapper

-figured i would give composer 1 a test drive and try out vibe coding so i apologize for this abomination, but it works so! portable Windows application to change the game server for Rainbow Six Siege accounts.
+figured i would give composer 1 a test drive and try out vibe coding so i apologize for this abomination, but it works so!
+# Portable Windows application to change the game server for Rainbow Six Siege accounts.

 ## Features